martin-songzy/coin-mcp-server/README.md

 The server will start in `stdio` mode, ready to serve up prices like a crypto vending machine! 🍔

+3. Support installation-free, directly deploy to deno, fork this project, log in dash.deno.com, set the environment variable StartType=sse to use the domain name provided by deno to connect in sse mode

 ---

 ### Configuration